 - 3 Minutes Table Movements And Footworks: The goal is to practice different movement patterns you will use on the court.
 You can start with shadow forehands and backend, which you can do with or without your racket.

 - 5 Minutes Stretching: Table tennis warm-up stretches involve rotating shoulders and wrists forward and backward.
-Consider rotating you for 20-30 seconds forward and backward.
+Consider turning you 20-30 seconds ahead and back.
 Next, focus on your forearms and wrists.
-Many people wonder what types of hand stretches one can perform, and there are many different options.
+Many people wonder what types of hand stretches one can perform, and many options exist.
 We have shared tips on mastering the table tennis warm-up stretches best recommended by coaches and players in the upcoming sections.

 2. Master The Basic Table Tennis Warm-Up Exercises